bi-labor/es-mssql/docs/mssql/exercise3.md

     - Switch to the _Advanced_ page (within the dialog)
         - Verify that the correct number of columns is present
         - Change the UserID to be parsed as `four byte signed integer`
-        - Although the age should be a number, it must be parsed as a string here, because there are values in the CSV with the literal `NULL` text
+        - Although the age should be a number, it must be parsed as a string because there are values in the CSV with the literal `NULL` text
         - Increase the length (_OutputColumnWidth_) of the Location column from 50 to 1.000
     - The preview pane is a good way to verify the results.
 Ensure that there are no lingering quotation marks in the values (if there are, you missed to specify the text qualifier before).
     - Close the dialog.
 If you need to modify the settings, you will find this _Connection manager_ at the bottom of the designer surface.